Peter-Schorn/RegularExpressions/README.md

 // """
 ```

-If you need to perform replacedments for each individual capture group, you can use the `replaceGroups` method of the `RegexMatch` struct:
+If you need to perform replacements for each individual capture group, you can use the `replaceGroups` method of the `RegexMatch` struct:
 ```swift
 func replaceGroups(
     _ replacer: (